nus-sys/neobft-artifact/README.md

 dev:~/neobft-artifact$ cargo -q run -p reload
     Finished release [optimized] target(s) in 0.16s
 * server started on server1
-* server started on server2
-* server started on server3
-* server started on server4
-* server started on client
 dev:~/neobft-artifact$ cargo -q run -p control -- hmac
 ```

 The results will be saved to `saved-hmac.csv`.
 The complete run takes minutes.
-If the evaluation crashed or killed manually, it will resume in the next run.
+If the evaluating is crashed or killed manually, it will resume in the next run.
 Just make sure to reload because running it again.

 After running, in the first terminal enter `ctrl-\` to stop switchd.